neil-hicks/reading-notes/class03.md

     - Ensuring that a user agrees to privacy policies.
 If they click "no," then they can't continue.
 If they click "yes", or "agree", they can continue.

 Q: Give an example of when a Loop is useful in JavaScript.
     - A loop would be useful if a user tried top bypass a required data entry point.
-If teh input field is empty, JavaScript can keeping looping the user back to teh input point.
+If the input field is empty, JavaScript can keeping looping the user back to the input point.

 [Home](README.md)